gostevedore/stevedore/test/stack/README.md

 -rw-------    1 root     root           978 Sep 26 11:12 known_hosts
 ```

-- Install git package on `client` because it is not installed by default
+- Install Git package on the _client_ because it is not installed by default

 ```sh
 /app/test/client/stevedore # apk --update add git